drand/tlock-js/README.md

 ## Quickstart
 - install the dependencies by running `npm install`
+- compile the code with `npm run compile`
 - run the tests with `npm test`
 - run the linter and fix the problems by running `npm run lint:fix`